tableau/connector-plugin-sdk/docs/run-taco.md

 # Load order and class name collisions

 If a connector has the same class as a connector that has already been registered, the new connector will be rejected.
-This means that connectors loaded first have precedent when two connectors share the same class name.
+This means that connectors loaded first have precedence when two connectors share the same class name.

 Tableau loads connectors by directory in the following order:
 1. Built-in Tableau connectors